Principles of HVAC Duct Design in the Pharma Industry

 - Extra wear and tear on your air conditioner, since it needs to run longer and work harder to compensate for flaws in the ductwork design, leading to more breakdowns and shorter equipment life.

-- Poor air quality that exposes the occupants of your space to increased levels of dust, pollutants, fumes, and even mold growth from too much humidity.
+- Poor air quality exposes the occupants of your space to increased levels of dust, pollutants, fumes, and even mold growth from too much humidity.

-- Unbalanced air pressure that causes odors to linger, doors to slam by themselves, and distracting levels of noise in your space.
+- Unbalanced air pressure causes odors to linger, doors to slam by themselves, and distracting levels of noise in your space.

 Common Ductwork Design Mistakes